qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 The client initiates the QUIC connection by sending packets towards the server.
 The server then replies to the client.
 If the handshake succeeds, the connection is established.
 Still, this "path" actually consists in two independent UDP flows.
 Each host has its own view of i) the 4-tuple used to send packets and ii) the 4-tuple on which it receives packets.
 While the 4-tuple used by the client to send packets may be the same as the one seen and used by the server, this is nt always the case since middleboxes that may alter the 4-tuple of packets (e.g., NATs).
-To further emphasize on this flow asymmetry, QUIC embeds a path validation mechanism
-{{I-D.ietf-quic-transport}} that checks whether a host can reach its peer through a given 4-tuple.
+To further emphasize on this flow asymmetry, QUIC embeds a path validation mechanism {{I-D.ietf-quic-transport}} that checks whether a host can reach its peer through a given 4-tuple.
 This process is unidirectional, i.e., the sender checks that it can reach the receiver, but not the reverse.
 A host receiving a PATH_CHALLENGE frame on a new 4-tuple may in turn initiate a path validation, but this is up to the peer.

-[comment]: # (Maybe talk about satellite earlier, OB note sure this is needed)

 A QUIC connection is a collection of unidirectional flows, or uniflows.
 A plain QUIC connection is composed of a main uniflow from client to server and another main uniflow from server to client.
 These uniflows have their own Connection ID.
 They are host-specific, i.e., the uniflow(s) from A to B are different from the ones from B to A. This potentially enables the use of unidirectional links such as non-broadcast satellite links {{RFC3077}}, which cannot be used with TCP.

 Beyond Connection Migration